 For more information on amateurism eligibility requirements, visit the links below or check out our FAQ.

 Guide for the College-Bound Student-Athlete (.pdf) - The Guide is a highly comprehensive tool that has been designed to help navigate the NCAA initial-eligibility process and to prepare student-athletes for transitioning from high school to becoming an NCAA Division I or II student-athlete.

 Initial-Eligibility Brochure (.pdf) - A quick guide to the standards and steps that it takes to become an NCAA Division I or II student-athlete.

-Eligibility Center Quick Reference Sheet (.pdf) - A complete breakdown of the NCAA Divisions I and II initial-eligibility standards.
+Eligibility Center Quick Reference Sheet (.pdf) - A complete breakdown of the NCAA Divisions I initial-eligibility standards.

 The NCAA Eligibility Center

 The NCAA Eligibility Center in Indianapolis, Indiana - sometimes referred to as the "clearinghouse" - certifies the academic and amateur credentials of all college-bound student-athletes who wish to compete in NCAA Division I or II athletics.